demisto/content/Packs/FortinetFortiwebVM/Integrations/FortinetFortiwebVM/README.md

 ### fortiwebvm-protected-hostname-member-list
 ***
-List all the Protected Hostname Members (Protected Hostname Member is a member of Protected Hostname).
+List all the protected host name members.

 #### Base Command